fusionpbx/fusionpbx-docs/source/applications/provision/provision_auto_grandstream.rst

 * Make sure provisioning is **enabled** in Advanced > Default Settings

 * Check, double check that the correct extension number and password is being used.

+* Factory default the phone and try again.

 * Reboot the device.